Bypass navigation bar

 Mountain View’s Associate Degree Nursing program admits students in the fall semester only.
 The application deadline is each May/June for the upcoming fall semester which starts in August.

 Get complete information on the admission process, program requirements and information sessions or contact:

-of class time to clinical time (one hour of class for every three hours
+To increase students’ preparation for the workplace as a registered nurse, Mountain View’s ADN program maintains a high one-to-three ratio of class time to clinical time (one hour of class for every three hours of clinical rotation).

 The catalog provides detailed information about the courses we offer and the courses required for: